craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the navigation menu, select **SARA Client**.
 Download and install the tool.

-### Exercise 3: Office 365 Support and Recovery Assistant
+### Exercise 3: Use the Microsoft Support and Recovery Assistant

 1. In the **Microsoft Support and Recovery Assistant**, select **Outlook** then select **Next**.